-Email Marketing Conversion Rate is the percentage of subscribers who complete the desired action when they receive the email.
-This is an important metric for most marketers because it is a big ROI indicator.
+Email Marketing Conversion Rate is the percentage of subscribers who complete the desired action when they receive an email.
+This is an important metric for most marketers because it is a big marketing ROI indicator.

 Your emails may arrive in thousands of inboxes but, how many of those people can you convert to customers for your business?
 In order to have an effective email marketing process, you need to measure how the emails are received from your subscribers.

-Every strong email marketing campaign starts with a goal setting.
-One of those goals can be to bring more traffic to your website.
+Every strong email marketing campaign starts with a specific objective you wish to accomplish.
+One of those goals can be to bring more traffic to your website or encourage readers to read your blog.
+Next, include a compelling call-to-action (CTA) to ensure your audience can easily follow through.
 If the user landed on your website as a result of your email message, he/she enters the conversion rate percentage.

 Email Marketing Conversion = Number of Conversions/Number of Delivered Emails x 100